bank-vaults/bank-vaults.dev/content/docs/tls/_index.md

 - The `vault-operator` automates the creation and renewal of TLS certificates for Vault.
 - The `vault` Helm Chart automates only the creation of TLS certificates for Vault via [Sprig](https://masterminds.github.io/sprig/crypto.html).

 Both the operator and the chart generate a Kubernetes Secret holding the TLS certificates, this is named `${VAULT_CR_NAME}-tls`.
-For most examples in the [Bank-Vaults project repository](https://github.com/bank-vaults/bank-vaults/), the name of the secret is `vault-tls`.
+For most examples in the [Bank-Vaults project](https://github.com/bank-vaults/), the name of the secret is `vault-tls`.

 The Secret data keys are: